India's largest copper smelter ignites toxic debate

-TUTICORIN, India (Reuters) - Housewife A. Puneeta was washing dishes on a foggy Saturday morning when suddenly her throat began to burn.
-Coughing hard and struggling to breathe, she rushed into the street to find her neighbors running, haphazardly, in panic.
+TUTICORIN, India, April 9 (Reuters) - Housewife A. Puneeta was washing dishes on a foggy Saturday morning when suddenly her throat began to burn.
+Coughing hard and struggling to breathe, she rushed into the street to find her neighbours running, haphazardly, in panic.

 “First people said there was a gas leak, and then someone said Sterlite seemed to have opened up something, and that’s the cause of the throat burning,” said Puneeta, 32, who is married to a fisherman in this port town near the southern tip of India.

-Other residents told similar stories.
-Two spoken to separately by Reuters also said the emissions caused leaves on plants and trees to wither and drop in front of their eyes, while another, who is asthmatic, said she struggled to breathe as she walked home from church and had to use her Ventolin inhaler.
+Other residents recounted similar stories.
+Two spoken to separately by Reuters also said the emissions caused leaves on plants and trees to wither and drop in front of their eyes, while another, who is asthmatic, said she struggled to breath as she walked home from church and had to use her Ventolin inhaler.

 The plant employs 4,000 and supports thousands more jobs indirectly.
 But since opening in 1996 it has split this coastal city between residents who say it is crucial for the local economy and farmers and fishermen who see it as a health hazard.